run-after/odinbook/README.md

 This is the final project for the Rails section of The Odin Project (https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)

-This project doesn't focus on stying, just the back end.

 In this project I modeled Users, Posts, Comments, Likes, Friend Requests, and Friendships.
 Assosciated all of the models, and created all the views/controllers to display the information.

 I generated a mailer to welcome a new user.